-products
+Sustainable products

-sustainability criteria; the fishing zones are managed in such a way as to guarantee the respect of the existing reserves of fish, considering their reproductive capability and biodiversity.
+Sustainable fishing products respond to specific environmental sustainability criteria; the fishing zones are managed in such a way as to guarantee the respect of the existing reserves of fish, considering their reproductive capability and biodiversity.
 Products bearing these certifications (for example MSC - Marine Stewardship Council certification) originate from fishing zones governed through advanced management programs.